 For this latest study, researchers checked for concentrations of particulate matter smaller than 2.5 microns as well as nitrogen dioxide and ozone across 56 U.S. cities between 1997 and 2011.
 Scientists then compared these data with information gleaned from 21,998 premenopausal Black women who lived in these areas and were enrolled in the Black Women’s Health Study, conducted from 1995 through 2019.

-Findings showed that during the inquiry’s 14-year follow-up period, 6,238, or 28.4% of women said they were diagnosed with uterine fibroids.
-Researchers also found that after adjusting for specific factors, such as BMI, smoking, pregnancies, and education the number of women who reported having fibroids escalated along with the amount of ozone in the air.
+Findings showed that during the inquiry’s 14-year follow-up period, 6,238 (28.4%) of the women said they were diagnosed with uterine fibroids.
+Researchers also found that after adjusting for specific factors, such as body-mass index, smoking, pregnancies and education level the number of women who reported having fibroids escalated along with the amount of ozone in the air.

 Scientists noted a 35% higher risk for fibroids among women subjected to larger amounts of ozone compared with those in environments with less of this pollutant.